The views expressed by the host on this program, now documented to be almost always right, 99.7% of the time, nobody even close.

 I have never gone to the government for anything but a student loan, which I paid back.

-Um and I don't ever want to have to go to my government for anything.
+And I don't ever want to have to go to my government for anything.

-And what I told you, screen caller, is he could be a matador.
+And what I told you, Screen Caller, is he could be a matador.

 Obama could be a matador.